TatriX/pomidor/README.md

 pomidor session for a time hiatus, and you also do not want to lose the track of what you already did.

-You can use `pomidor-hold` to put your current session on hold and when you want to get back to pomidor-land you use `pomidor-unhold`.
+You can use `h` (`pomidor-hold`) to put your current session on hold and when you want to get back to pomidor-land you use `H` (`pomidor-unhold`).
 The unhold function will create a new pomidor session and you can continue the virtuous cycle.

 ## History mode